Past Events

 Train like a Triathlete Year-Round!

-Our Kids Summer Program runs June to August, providing young athletes with the opportunity to participate in sport specific workouts led by great coaches.
+Our Kids Summer Program provides young athletes with the opportunity to participate in sport-specific workouts led by great coaches.

-Summer sessions will take place Monday & Wednesday at Birds Hill Park from 6:30 to 8:30 pm.
-The program will consist of open water swim, bike, run, and training through transitions.
-This program is designed to develop fitness and strength for all three sports.
+Summer sessions run June 2nd to August 13th, take place Monday & Wednesday at Birds Hill Park from 6:30 to 8:30 pm.
+This program is designed to develop fitness and strength across the three triathlon disciplines – swimming, biking, and running – as well as training the transition between segments of an event.

 Dates: Every Monday and Wednesday evening in June, July, and August.